base-link/base/book/link-text.md

 ## Overview

-BaseLink uses Link Text for its syntax.
-Link Text is a little more than a markup language, tending toward a programming language.
+BaseLink uses LinkText for its syntax.
+LinkText is a little more than a markup language, tending toward a programming language.
 It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data down into structured form.